 - a.
 Eligibility: - (i) Members other than Superintendent of State Police can retire on or after the attainment of a 50% benefit multiplier. - (ii) The Superintendent of State Police may retire on or after age 60 if he has credit for 10 years of service. - b.
-Monthly Benefit: - (i) For members hired before July 1, 2007: - (1) Member's years of total service before July 1, 2012 multiplied by two and one half percent (2.5%) of FAC for a member's first twenty (20) total years, plus
+Monthly Benefit: - (i) For members hired before June 30, 1, 2007: - (1) For members eligible to retire as of June 30, 2012, their benefit multiplier will be two and one half percent (2.5%) for a member's first twenty (20) total years, plus three percent (3%) for years after 20.
+Their monthly benefit will be Final Salary times the benefit multiplier divided by 12.

-- (2) Member's years of total service before July 1, 2012 in excess of twenty (20) years not to exceed twenty-five (25) years multiplied by three percent (3%) of FAC, plus - (3) Member's years of total service on or after July 1, 2012 multiplied by two percent (2%) of FAC. - (ii) For members hired on or after July 1, 2007, the member's retirement allowance shall be calculated as the member's years of total contributory service multiplied by two percent (2%) of FAC. - (iii) The Superintendent of State Police receives a minimum benefit of 50% of FAC.
-The member also earns an additional 3% of FAC for each year of service in excess of 25. - (iv) In no event shall a member's original retirement allowance exceed sixty-five percent (65%) of FAC. - (v) Benefits accrued as of June 30, 2012 are protected. - c.
+- (2) For members who become eligible to retire after July 1, 2012, their benefit multiplier will be two and one half percent (2.5%) for a member's years of service prior to July 1, 2012, plus two percent (2%) for years thereafter.
+Their monthly benefit will be FAC times the benefit multiplier divided by 12. - (ii) The Superintendent of State Police receives a minimum benefit of 50% of FAC.
+The member also earns an additional 3% of FAC for each year of service in excess of 25. - (iii) In no event shall a member's original retirement allowance exceed sixty-five percent (65%) of FAC. - (iv) Benefits accrued as of June 30, 2012 are protected. - c.
 Payment Form: Benefits are paid as a monthly life annuity.
 There are no optional forms of payment available. - d.
 Death benefit: After the death of a retired member, if the member was married, a benefit will be paid to the spouse equal to 2.00% of the member's Final Salary for each year of service.
 There is a minimum benefit of 25% of Final Salary.
 Benefits are increased one-third for each dependent child.
 The maximum benefit is 50% of Final Salary.
 Benefits may not begin before the spouse is age 40, and benefits stop upon the spouse's death or remarriage.
-Effective July 1, 2012, death benefits will be based on FAC, and not Final Salary.
+Effective July 1, 2012, death benefits will be based on FAC, and not Final Salary. - 13.
+Disability Retirement - a.
+Eligibility: A member is eligible if the disability is work-related.
+(Non work-related disabilities result in a refund.) - b.
+Occupational Disability Benefit: 75% of Final Salary. - c.
+Payment Form: The disability benefit commences immediately upon the member's retirement.
+Benefits cease upon recovery or reemployment.
+Disability benefits are payable as a monthly life annuity.
+The same provisions that apply upon the death of a retired member apply upon the death of a disabled member.